Call or Text - 905-329-1781

 A research study at Hartford Hospital in Hartford, Conn., indicates that Reiki improved patient sleep by 86%, reduced pain by 78%, reduced nausea by 80% and reduced anxiety during pregnancy by 94%.
-Additionally, a survey of nurses found that Reiki helps patients heal faster with less pain, reduces stress and improves negative attitudes, improves appetite and reduces the negative side-effects of chemotherapy, radiation and other medical procedures.
+Additionally, a survey of nurses found that Reiki in hospitals helps patients heal faster with less pain, reduces stress and improves negative attitudes, improves appetite and reduces the negative side-effects of chemotherapy, radiation and other medical procedures.

 Many have sought Reiki treatment or training realizing that balancing their systems can help them to cope better with a wide range of health conditions, including:

 Integrative health care often brings conventional and complementary approaches together in a coordinated way.
 It emphasizes a holistic, patient-focused approach to health care and wellness—often including mental, emotional, functional, spiritual, social, and community aspects—and treating the whole person rather than, for example, one organ system.
 It aims for well-coordinated care between different providers and institutions.

 Cancer treatment centres with integrative health care programs may offer services such as acupuncture and meditation to help manage symptoms and side effects for patients who are receiving conventional cancer treatment.